diekmann/Iptables_Semantics/haskell_tool/README.md

 ## Precompiled Binaries

-A pre-compiled binary of `fffuu` can be obtained from [Bintray](https://bintray.com/fffuu/binaries/nightly/nightly/view).
+A pre-compiled binary of `fffuu` for IPv4 and `fffuu6` for IPv6 can be obtained from [Bintray](https://bintray.com/fffuu/binaries/nightly/nightly/view).
 A new binary is created on every push to master.